TimChatt/officebooking/README.md

 This will start the API server on http://localhost:3000 and the React app on http://localhost:3001.

 The API exposes `/health`, `/desks`, and `/bookings` for listing and creating records.
-The frontend fetches desks from the API and lists them on the page.
+The frontend lists desks and bookings and includes a small form to create new bookings.

 ## Deployment